david30-maker/Mobile-first-project/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-> Describe how a new developer could make use of your project.

-To get a local copy up and running, follow these steps.

-### Prerequisites

-In order to run this project you need:
+A new develpoer can use this project to learn how to build a portfolio.

 <!--
 Example command: